seanj06/Burgers-R-Us-P5/TESTING.md

 **All_products missing statements**

-The missing statments in the all_products view were based around the sort and filtering functionality.
+The missing statements in the all_products view were based around the sort and filtering functionality.

 ![products-missing-statements](docs/manual%20testing/products-missing-statements.png)
 ![products-missing-statement-2](docs/manual%20testing/products-missing-statement-2.png)